-Tomato Pachadi is an Andhra style spicy, sour and tangy chutney condiment made with tomatoes.
-‘Pachadi’ here refers to chutney.
+Tomato Pachadi is a spicy, sour, and tangy chutney from the Andhra cuisine of Southern India.
+This zesty condiment is made with tomatoes, lentils, tamarind, spices and herbs.
+The term ‘Pachadi’ here refers to chutney.
 Hence the name of this condiment and it is one of the easiest and quickest ways of making a delicious chutney at home.
-Pairs extremely well with Idli, Masala Dosa, Adai, Uttapam or Medu Vada.
-This Tomato pachadi can also be used as a delectable spread on your chapathi or breads.
+It pairs extremely well with Idli, Masala Dosa, Adai, Uttapam or Medu Vada.
+This Tomato Pachadi can also be used as a delectable spread on your chapathi or breads.

 Table of Contents

 The other ingredients too are quite basic for an Indian kitchen – mustard seeds, urad dal (husked split black gram), fenugreek seeds, curry leaves, asafoetida and tamarind.

 I have also not added any onion in this recipe.
 But if you feel like, you are welcomed to do so.
 The urad lentils also give a lot of flavor this chutney.

 You can also give the asafoetida (hing) a miss, but I would suggest you to add it as it enhances the flavors.
 Not adding the hing makes the chutney a gluten-free version.